YAGNI, Cargo Cult and Overengineering - the Planes Won't Land Just Because You Built a Runway in Your Backyard19 Aug 2017

 Around the same time, I had started hearing and reading about the shiny, new technology that was going to change the way we use databases.
 The NoSQL movement was gaining momentum.
 I was reading blogs about how MongoDB is big time outperforming ancient, non web scale relational databases.

-After the lecture, being a smart-ass that I was, I asked my professor:
+After the lecture, I asked my professor:

 Me: So, between RDBMS and NoSQL databases, which one do you think is the best?